Team3132/strongback-java/.github/pull_request_template.md

 - [ ] Referenced the corresponding issue using the "resolves #99" syntax
 - [ ] Make sure you are assigned to the corresponding issue
 - [ ] Added details of how I tested my changes
+- [ ] Move the corresponding issue into the "Review in Progress" column
 <!-- Once you've checked all of these you can probably delete this checklist for brevity -->